-Due to the uncertainty of the Company's ability to meet its current operating and capital expenses, in the auditor's report on the Company's annual audited consolidated financial statements for the year ended December 31, 2016, the Company's auditors included an explanatory paragraph on their report in respect of there being substantial doubt about the Company's ability to continue as a going concern
+Due to the uncertainty of the Company's ability to meet its current operating and capital expenses, in the auditor's report on the Company's annual audited consolidated financial statements for the year ended December 31, 2017, the Company's auditors included an explanatory paragraph on their report in respect of there being substantial doubt about the Company's ability to continue as a going concern.

-We anticipate that we will require a minimum of approximately \$2,900,000 to proceed with a minimal plan of operations and approximately \$4,900,000 to fund our full plan or operations for the twelve-month period ended June 30, 2018.
+We anticipate that we will require a minimum of approximately \$2,100,000 to proceed with a minimal plan of operations and approximately \$4,600,000 to fund our full plan or operations for the twelve-month period ended December 31, 2018.

 The Company does not currently have sufficient capital resources to fund its full plan or operations for the next twelve months.
 Accordingly, the Company plans to raise additional capital through the sale of debt or equity securities or through other forms of financing in order to raise the funds necessary to pursue the Company's plan of operations.
 The Company currently does not have any arrangements in place for the completion of any financings and there is no assurance that it will be successful in completing any financings.
 The Company is currently pursuing both dilutive and non-dilutive financing it expects will satisfy its working capital requirements going forward.
 Non-dilutive funding includes grant funding and strategic partnerships involving product licenses to defined geographic marked and for specified applications.
 There can be no assurance that additional financing will be available when needed or, if available, on commercially reasonable terms.
 If the Company is not able to obtain additional financing on a timely basis, it may not be able to pursue its plan of operations or meet its obligations as they come due, and may be forced to scale down, or perhaps even cease, business operations.
-The Company is currently actively engaged in several due diligence reviews and partnership discussions at least one of which is anticipated to come to term sheet negotiations in Q3 2017.
+The Company is currently actively engaged in several due diligence reviews and partnership discussions.
 All such discussions involve the injection of new capital into the Company.